JKufa763/teacher-evaluation-system/README.md

 ## Database

 - The `/database/migrations` folder contains migration files.
-- I have a custom DB, you can export it as `database.sql` and add instructions in the README:
+- I have a custom DB, you can export it as `tryyout.sql` and add instructions in the README:
-  > To use the pre-built database, import `tyyyout.sql` into your MySQL/Postgres instance.
+  > To use the pre-built database, import `prototype(1).sql` into your MySQL/Postgres instance.

 ## Usage